Huang Xilian: Biography

-On August 16, 2023, the municipal council of Kalayaan, Palawan have declared Huang as a persona non grata after he defended the harassment of China Coast Guard against Philippine vessels that occurred during a standoff at the Second Thomas Shoal on August 5.
+On August 16, 2023, the municipal council of Kalayaan, Palawan declared Huang as a persona non grata after he defended the harassment of China Coast Guard against Philippine vessels that occurred during the August 2023 Second Thomas Shoal standoff.
 That year, he was summoned multiple times by the Philippine government due to a series of confrontations between the Philippines and China in the South China Sea.

 In July 2025, the Philippine government summoned him over the Chinese sanction against former senator Francis Tolentino.
-According to the Chinese embassy, Huang told the Philippine foreign ministry that "anti-China" Filipino politicians had done "malicious deeds" on China-related issues for political self-interest.
+According to the Chinese embassy, Huang told the Philippine Department of Foreign Affairs that "anti-China" Filipino politicians had done "malicious deeds" on China-related issues for political self-interest.
+In September 2025, he bid his farewell to the Malacañang Palace, effectively ending his role as Chinese ambassador.
+In December 2025, he was succeeded by Jing Quan.

+Diplomatic style

+As Chinese ambassador to the Philippines, Cristina Chi of The Philippine Star described Huang as having a "measured tone" during the later years of the pro-China Duterte administration and first half of the Bongbong Marcos administration.